 Post Road Iron Works: A Part of our History

-Founder and mastercraftsman William Gasparrini, Sr., prepared his two songs for award-winning work
+Founder and master craftsman William Gasparrini, Sr., prepared his two sons for award-winning work

 By David McCabe

 “If I said I wanted to he a fireman, Dad said no, you’re going be a blacksmith.
 That’s part of the reason, according to Bill